-5.4-2 Uniform and Appearance
+Uniform and Appearance

-- School uniforms are compulsory, except on "No Uniform Days".
-Students are required to follow the No Uniform Dress code expectations. - Uniform shirts must be properly buttoned. - Skirts, when worn, must be no shorter than the student's fingertips when arms are fully extended. - Clothes must be of suitable size and length.
+- School uniforms are compulsory except on "No Uniform Days" and must be purchased from the uniform shop.
+On "No Uniform Days," students are required to follow the No Uniform Dress code expectations. - Uniform shirts must be properly buttoned. - Skirts, when worn, must be no shorter than the student's fingertips when arms are fully extended. - Clothes must be of suitable size and length.
 Clothing that is excessively too large or too small is unacceptable. - Clean shoes or sneakers appropriate to the school setting are to be worn.
 Rubber flip-flops, open-toed sandals, backless shoes, slippers, sandals, Crocs, and high heels are not allowed. - All students must wear their school shirts at all times, regardless if they are wearing a school sweater, jacket or hoodie. - Students may wear no more than one earring in each ear.
-No hoop or dangling earrings are permitted. - Body piercing is not allowed for either sex. - Jewelry that is distracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc). - Expensive jewelry and watches should not be worn to school since they could be lost or stolen and could be a source of danger for students traveling on their own. - Face paint and excessive make-up is not allowed. - Hair must be kept a naturally-occurring color.
-Bleached, bright, and/or neon colored hair is not permitted at TCIS. - PE uniforms are required for PE classes and for certain activities/occasions.
+No hoop or dangling earrings are permitted. - Body piercing is not allowed for either sex.
+Jewelry that is distracting and draws attention should not be worn (large earrings, long dangling earrings, hoop earrings, etc). - Expensive jewelry and watches should not be worn to school since they could be lost or stolen and could be a source of danger for students traveling on their own. - Face paint and excessive make-up is not allowed.
+Tattoos are not allowed for either sex (either real or fake). - Hairstyles that distract from learning are not allowed.
+The head of division will make the judgment. - PE uniforms are required for PE classes and for certain activities/occasions.
 They are only to be worn for PE classes and are not a substitute for the regular uniform. - If Middle and High School students have PE class scheduled for the first block of the day, they are permitted to wear their school PE uniform to school.
-Students are required to bring their school uniform to change into after their class.
+Students are required to bring their school uniform to change after their class.
 Students must change, at the end of PE class, into their school uniform for the rest of the day. - When students have Physical Education in blocks 2 or 3, they are to change into their PE uniform during the break before class and change back into their school uniform after class.
 If students have PE during Period 4 they are not required to change back into school uniform. - All uniform items must be purchased through the school from the storeroom. - If for any reason the storeroom cannot outfit the student, please see the Business Manager.